Redesigned The Open Book website with a warm, community centered visual style

 ✍️ To bring the bios to life, I sent each staff member a fun questionnaire covering their favorite books, genres, childhood reads, characters, and more.
 These responses added personality and warmth — and helped shape the bios when details were sparse.

-Using the Bookmanager CMS (a system tailored specifically to bookstores), I rebuilt the entire website with cleaner layouts and clearer visual hierarchy.
-I streamlined the homepage, reorganized the content, and introduced banner graphics that are still in use today — even after their team updated other assets with a Canva expert.
-Only two pages from the original redesign — the About and Media pages — are still live, but the structure and style I introduced continue to shape the site.
+Using the Bookmanager CMS (a system tailored specifically to bookstores), I rebuilt many of the website pages with cleaner layouts and clearer visual hierarchy.
+I streamlined the homepage, reorganized the content, and introduced banner graphics that are still in use today - even after their team updated other assets with a Canva expert.
+Only two pages from the original redesign - the About and Media pages - are still live, but the structure and style I introduced continue to shape the site.

 Highlight what makes The Open Book special